nichiki/codex-sandbox/README.md

 This repository includes a small CLI utility `screenshot_tool.py` that captures a screenshot of a selected window on Windows.

+The tool uses the Windows `PrintWindow` API when possible and automatically falls back to a regular screen capture if the result appears blank.
+This helps when capturing hardware-accelerated applications such as modern browsers.

 ### Usage

 1. Install dependencies: